noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/using-markers/README.md

 </div>

-Finally let's update the panel logic.
+Finally, let's update the panel logic.
 We want to make sure the latitude/longitude values comes from the marker and not from where you clicked on the map.
-It won't make a difference now, but we might want to capture more information in the marker we want to show in the panel, so it's a better design.
+It won't make a difference now, but we might want to capture more information in the marker to show in the panel, so this is a better design.

-The `Current Marker` Variable hold the **Id** of the current marker, so just connect it to an **Object** and take out the `Lon` and `Lat` properties from it.
+The `Current Marker` Variable holds the **Id** of the current marker, so just connect it to an **Object** and take out the `Lon` and `Lat` properties from it.
 The updated design is shown below.

 <div class="ndl-image-with-background l">